HiEST/EmissionsMissingDataCRBM/README.md

     + NavStatus: Code and notes for checking the navigational status correlations
     + ShipTypePrediction: Code used to predict the ship type
     + MainEnginePrediction: Code used to predict the main engine power
+- Emission modeling: scripts to generate the final emission result